German rights activist Peter Steudtner acquitted of terror-related charges in Turkey | DW | 03.07.2020

 German citizen Steudtner and Swedish national Ali Gharavi were acquitted of all charges, although four other rights activists were handed jail sentences.

-Amnesty International's former Turkey head Taner Kilic was senteced to six years and three months for allegedly being a member of a terrorist organization.
+Amnesty International's former Turkey head Taner Kilic was sentenced to six years and three months for allegedly being a member of a terrorist organization.

 The Turkish government had accused the activists of "aiding and arming terrorist organizations" through civil society actions in Turkey, as well as being members of the outlawed Kurdistan Workers' Party (PKK) and the Gulen movement.